CF Debate

 If your neurons were rapidly swapped with functionally equivalent chips that don't support qualia, you would not be able to report the "dance".

-Conceivability, Substrate, Phenomenology
+Conceivability, Substrate, Phenomenology, Promotes functionalism

 Cognitive Science & AI Success Argument